asalavaty/influential/README.md

 reconstruction of networks from adjacency matrices and data frames, analysis of the topology of the network and calculation of centrality measures as well as a novel and powerful influential node ranking.
-The first integrative method, namely the *Integrated Vector of Influence (IVI)*, that captures all topological dimensions of the network for the identification of network most influential nodes is also provided as a function.
-Also, neighborhood connectivity, H-index, local H-index, and collective influence (CI), all of which required centrality measures for the calculation of IVI, are for the first time provided in an R package.
+The first integrative method, namely the **Integrated Vector of Influence (IVI)**, that captures all topological dimensions of the network for the identification of network most influential nodes is also provided as a function.
+Also, neighborhood connectivity, H-index, local H-index, and collective influence (CI), all of which required centrality measures for the calculation of **IVI**, are for the first time provided in an R package.
 Furthermore, some functions have been provided for the assessment of dependence and correlation of two network centrality measures as well as the conditional probability of deviation from their corresponding means in opposite directions.

 Check out [**our paper**](https://doi.org/10.1101/2020.02.17.953430) for a more complete description of the IVI formula and all of its